 When choosing a roofing material (or home insurance), thinking about the different ways storms can wreak havoc on your home should be part of the process.
 This is the only route to go to make an informed decision that prepares you (and your home) for the worst.

-Coleman Roofing, LLC lists the three things you should be wary of, in terms of roof storm damage:
+Coleman Roofing & Construction lists the three things you should be wary of, in terms of roof storm damage:

 The wind is the most menacing force of nature.
 Fleeting gusts and sustained gales can loosen properly installed shingles, and eventually blow them off.
 In most cases, strong winds don’t have to strip your roof naked to spell disaster.
 Winds can threaten the structural integrity of the underlying wood deck by making the rain seep into the gaps between shingles.